oracle/bpftune/docs/bpftune.rst

         -S, --support
                   Scan system to see what level of bpftune support is present.
         -l, --libdir
-                  bptune extra plugin directory; defaults to
+                  bpftune extra plugin directory; defaults to
                   /usr/local/lib64/bpftune .
 Both /usr/lib64/bpftune and
                   /usr/local/lib64/bpftune can be used to install plugin tuners;
                   if an alternative to /usr/local/lib64/bpftune is wanted, it must be specified via library path.
+Plugin directories must be absolute paths whose components and plugin files are root-owned, are not group- or other-writable, and have no POSIX ACLs.
+Symbolic links are rejected.

+        --print-libdir
+                  Print the compiled-in standard plugin directory and exit.

         -r, --learning_rate